billspat/geneplexus_functionapp/readme.md

 The main project folder (<project_root>) can contain the following files:

 * **local.settings.json** - Used to store app settings and connection strings when running locally.
 This file doesn't get published to Azure.
 To learn more, see [local.settings.file](https://aka.ms/azure-functions/python/local-settings).
-For this project it's used to set DAT_PATH and JOBS_PATH ( see below)
+For this project it's used to set DATA_PATH and JOBS_PATH ( see below)
 * **requirements.txt** - Contains the list of Python packages the system installs when publishing to Azure.
 * **host.json** - Contains global configuration options that affect all functions in a function app.
 This file does get published to Azure.
 Not all options are supported when running locally.
 To learn more, see [host.json](https://aka.ms/azure-functions/python/host.json).
 * **Dockerfile** - (Optional) Used when publishing your project in a [custom container](https://aka.ms/azure-functions/python/custom-container).